PatrickJS/angular-hmr/README.md

 Hot Module Reloading for Webpack and Angular.
 All versions of Angular and Webpack will work with this module

 `npm install @angularclass/hmr`

-Please see repository [AngularClass/angular-seed](https://github.com/AngularClass/angular-seed) for a working example.

 ![hmr-state-dom](https://cloud.githubusercontent.com/assets/1016365/18380378/e573320e-762b-11e6-99e0-cc110ffacc6a.gif)